 -

-The First Impression: Share the moment you knew they were “the one.”
+The First Impression: Share the moment you knew they were “the one” for him.

 IV.
 The Advice & Connection (Minute 3–4)